 STEP THREE: LAY IT ALL OUT ON THE POSTER BOARD

 Lay out your photos on your poster board and design your layout before gluing.
 Make sure you have your child’s name prominently displayed.
 If you don’t have room for your child’s name, you can design an off the poster solution.
 With the Frozen poster, I printed images from online onto regular printer paper and glued it onto poster board, cut them out and attached them to the top of the poster along with an arch to hold her name.
+Personally, I thought this was a genius idea and it left much more room on the actual poster for pictures.

 STEP FOUR: ATTACH IT ALL TO THE POSTER BOARD